-This condition necessitates immediate attention and treatment, otherwise, it can become chronic and worsen over time.
-If pressure onto your median nerve isn’t relieved, it can then lead to permanent damage.
+Carpal Tunnel Syndrome needs immediate attention and treatment, if ignored, it can become chronic and worsen over time.
+If pressure on your median nerve isn’t relieved, it can then lead to irreversible damage.
 Chiropractors in Cincinnati have success treating Carpal Tunnel Syndrome with a more conservative and gentle approach.

-Carpal tunnel is a narrow passageway that exists in your wrists.
-It consists of carpal bones that are on the sides and the floor of this tunnel.
+Carpal tunnel is a narrow tunnel-like passageway that is found in your wrists.
+It contains carpal bones that are on the sides and the floor of the tunnel.

-The main function of the carpal tunnel is to protect the flexor tendons as well as the median nerve that causes the bending of the thumb in the fingers.
-The carpal tunnel roof is made up of a strong connective-tissue band known as transverse carpal ligament.
-Since this is a narrow space, the carpal tunnel has a limited capacity for its stretching.
+The purpose of the carpal tunnel is to protect the flexor tendons as well as the median nerve that causes the bending of the thumb in the fingers.
+The carpal tunnel roof consists of a strong connective-tissue band known as the transverse carpal ligament.
+Since the space is narrow, the carpal tunnel has a limited capacity for its stretching.

-The median nerve starts as a branch of brachial plexus in our arm and reaches our hands, passing via the carpal tunnel in the wrist.
+The median nerve begins as a branch of brachial plexus in our arm and as it reaches our hands it passes the carpal tunnel in the wrist.
 It is responsible for the muscle movement in our thumbs.

-Carpal tunnel syndrome is known to be gradual with a slow onset.
-However, the condition is known to worsen over time.
+Although, Carpal tunnel syndrome is gradual with a slow onset, it is known to worsen over time.

-There are multiple factors that can lead to carpal tunnel syndrome in Cincinnati.
-Studies conducted have revealed that, people of older age and females are more likely to be infected with this condition.
+There are many ways that lead to carpal tunnel syndrome in Cincinnati.
+Studies have shown that people of older age and females are more likely to be infected with this condition.

-Health conditions like rheumatoid arthritis, imbalance of the thyroid gland, and diabetes mellitus may lead to carpal tunnel syndrome.
+Health conditions like rheumatoid arthritis, imbalance of the thyroid gland, and diabetes mellitus can lead to carpal tunnel syndrome.

-Ignoring your carpal tunnel syndrome condition can lead to a chronic condition, which can lead to the following symptoms:
+Ignoring your carpal tunnel syndrome condition can develop into a chronic condition, which can have the following symptoms:

-There are a few temporary pain relief measures that can help you with your carpal tunnel syndrome situation.
-You can ease your symptoms by soaking your wrist in an ice bath or simply using an ice pack on your wrist.
+There are a many pain relief measures that can temporarily help you with your carpal tunnel syndrome.
+You can find relief from your symptoms by soaking your wrist in an ice bath or place an ice pack on your wrist.
 You can use this remedy for a maximum of 15 minutes every two hours.

-If you find yourself waking up in the middle of the night with severe pain then, you can then either hang your wrist over the side of your bed or try to shake off or simply rest it gently to find relief.
+If you have trouble sleeping because of severe pain, you can try to either hang your wrist over the side of the bed, try to shake it off, or simply rest it gently to find relief.

-There are two approaches to treat carpal tunnel syndrome in Cincinnati, Ohio.
-These include:
+In Cincinnati, Ohio there are two approaches to treat carpal tunnel syndrome.
+These may include: